Saturday, January 18, 2020

 [6] (Brown, Driver and Briggs, 150)

-[7] Another possible reading would be to see it as an odd plural form of the name Rahab, a type of false god, specifically a sea monster, known from Near Eastern mythology.
+[7] Another reading would be to see it as an odd plural form of the name Rahab, a type of false god, specifically a sea monster, known from Near Eastern mythology.
 Given the fact that the petitioner has been rescued from a watery death, there might at least be a pun here in the choice of this rare term.

 [8] The text of verses 6-7 is clearly amiss.
 The obvious parallelism occurs between 6a and 6c, with 6b (“but you have given me an open ear”) intruding.
-The beginning of verse 7 naturally corresponds to the sentiment in 6b, suggesting that the text has suffered displacement (and possible loss) in its transmission.
+The beginning of verse 7 naturally corresponds to the sentiment in 6b, suggesting that the text has suffered displacement (and loss) in its transmission.
 God sees to it that this servant knows the will of God.
-In verse 6 there is another possible return to the image of the well or cistern from verse 1 in that the psalmist credits God with “digging” him a new ear, hollowing out his ear, as one would dig a well (Genesis 26: 25).
-In exchange for the cistern of death in which he was trapped, God has dug through his obscured thoughts and given him a new enlightenment with which to understand the true desire of God for right devotion instead of sacrifice.
+In verse 6 there is another return to the image of the well or cistern from verse 1 in that the psalmist credits God with “digging” him a new ear, hollowing out his ear, as one would dig a well (Genesis 26: 25).
+In exchange for the cistern of death in which he was trapped, God has dug through his obscured thoughts and given him a new enlightenment with which to understand the earnest desire of God for right devotion instead of sacrifice.

 [9] However, for some scholars, the theme of proclaiming God’s wondrous deeds in “the great congregation” (elsewhere only in the psalms) reflects a synagogue-oriented religious culture in which such Mosaic, Davidic and Solomonic concerns as forging national identity, building and consolidating an empire, and defending against enemies are in the distant past.
 He would have it recorded officially, “in the scroll of the book it is written” that he is healed and restored.